lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 This document defines a number of control objects.
 These are identified by Object Identifiers (OIDs).
 The objects are defined from an arc delegated by IANA to the PKIX Working Group.

-No further action by IANA is necessary for this document or any anticipated updates.
+For the ASN.1 modules in Appendix A, IANA is requested to assign an OID for the module identifier (TBD1) with a Description of "id-mod-enrollMsgSyntax-2025" and an OID for the module identifier (TBD2) with a Description of "id-mod-pbkdf2-prfs-2025".
+The OIDs for the modules should be allocated in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).

 --- back